joinmarket-webui/jamdocs/docs/software/installation.md

 All these methods have benefits and drawbacks.
 One method is easy, but you have less control.
 Others give you more flexibility, but require several manual steps.
 Choose the method that works best for you.
+The rule of thumb is: Always prefer to build and verify the applications locally yourself if you have the necessary technical skills to do so.

 ### Using docker

-Using docker is the easiest way to run Jam and JoinMarket.
+Using docker is the easiest way to run JoinMarket with Jam.
+However, a disadvantage is that you have to trust the developers and it is rather difficult to verify the authenticity.

 Prerequisites:
 - Bitcoin Core